Reasons to be Fearful – Elite Investor Club

 I was given a free ticket by a friend who couldn’t make it.
 This was apparently worth £200, and there was a VIP level of ticket above my bog-standard one, priced at £300.

-I wasn’t busy that day and the speaker line-up was interesting, plus there was a spa in the hotel to keep the girlfriend interested.1 So I went along.
+I wasn’t busy that day and the speaker line-up was interesting, plus there was a spa in the hotel to keep the girlfriend interested. ((I know lots of women love investing but my girlfriend isn’t one of them )) So I went along.

 And do you know what, I enjoyed it.

 Elite Investor Club

 Graham styles himself the Renegade Investor and claims to be “the UK’s leading wealth coach for savvy investors who don’t follow the crowd”.